pedromaltez/dotfiles/docs/symlink.md

     ln ~/path/to/source target
     ln --relative source ~/path/to/target

-This option is only available on newer versions of GNU Coreutils, so care must be taken to ensure that the Coreutils installed in your system are recent enough when using this option.
-Otherwise revert to the other syntax and
+This option is only available on newer versions of __GNU Coreutils__, so care must be taken to ensure that the __GNU Coreutils__ installed on your system are recent enough when using this option.
+Otherwise revert to the old syntax.
+Symbolic links should always be set up with relative paths, but they’ll have to be typed out manually, or a script will have to work it out.

 --force